eventnetusa/eventnet/src/_vip/medicare-mall-popups.md

       well-being.

-      Free activities and classes open to members and non-members at 9 a.m. attracting early mall walkers, ending mid-afternoon.
-Providers have the option to open for one specified day per week and can run weekly, bi/weekly or even weekends\!
+      Free activities and classes open to members and non-members at 9 a.m., attracting early mall walkers, ending mid-afternoon.
+Providers have the option to activate weekly, bi/weekly or everyday.

-      Let’s discuss your unique Medicare goals to design a program that fits your needs and budget.
+      Let’s discuss Medicare goals to design a program that fits your needs and budget.
     single_image_block:
       single_image_path:
     double_image_block: